Shana Tova—A Good Sweet Year to You!

 Speaking to the children of Israel who had spent the previous four decades in the wilderness, Moses encouraged them to welcome his startling rehearsal of their history like morning dew or a gentle rain that restores and invigorates.

 Loudly repeating the word “holy” three times in deafening succession, seraphim emphatically express the absolute holiness of God.
 Whether a vision or a glimpse into unseen reality, one thing is certain—Isaiah was never the same.

 God sees all!
 With His searching and piercing gaze, God scrutinizes the actions of men.

-The apostle Paul informs us that the life of faith is not theoretical, but intensely practical—people of faith have purpose!
+The life of faith is not theoretical, but intensely practical.
+People of faith have purpose!

 As he wrote this psalm, David’s life was focused on the Word of God.
 The godly principles he internalized not only provided guidance during waking hours, but also came to mind and actually instructed him between sleep cycles when he awakened at night.

 People of faith make God’s Word part of their thought process 24/7, integrate it into their very being and share it with those around them.

 When God burdens your heart for a specific job, success is assured when you prepare for action by going to Him in prayer and allowing Him time to arrange the details.

 Stirred to the core by the needs of others, people of faith act with determination to provide hope.